Avi-Rathod/helmproj/templates/site-config/sas-open-source-config/python-image/README.md

    **Note:** If the destination directory already exists, [verify that the overlay](#verify-the-overlay-for-the-python-docker-image) has been applied.
    If the output contains the `/mas2py` mount directory path, you do not need to take any further action unless you want to change the overlay parameters to use a different Python environment.

 2. Use the kustomization.yaml file to define the necessary environment variables.
-Replace all tags, such as {{ .values.PYTHON_EXE_DIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
+Replace all tags, such as {{ .Values.PYTHON_EXE_DIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
    Then set the following parameters according to the SAS products that you will be using:

    * MAS_PYPATH and MAS_M2PATH are used by SAS Micro Analytic Service.